SnehalTikare/overlay-network-simulation-chord-can-using-akka/README.md

 * The average number of read requests completed per simulation - 0.58
 * The average number of write requests completed per simulation - 0.41

-Thus, overall CAN performs better than Chord.
+Thus,overall CAN performs better than Chord.The Chord implementation takes more time than CAN to setup the initial overlay network.And is resilient than CAN to serve requests.

 ## Future Work
 * The current implementation does not handle node leave or failure in Chord
-* The current implementaion of CAN handles only single node failure, next to step would be to handle multiple node failure.
+* The current implementaion of CAN handles only single node failure, next to step would be to handle multiple node failures.